corewood-tech/talk-soon-11ty/README.md

 # TalkSoon - Speech Language Pathology Services

 A static website built with 11ty (Eleventy) for a licensed Speech-Language Pathologist providing services in Southern Costa Rica.
+Deployed using GitHub integrated CloudFlare Pages for optimal performance and global CDN distribution.

 ## Features